patooworld/vsixvhax/Commands.md

 The vshaxe extension adds the following commands.
 You can invoke them by pressing <kbd>F1</kbd> or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>/<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and typing part of the command name.
-All commands are prefixed with `Haxe:`:
+All commands are prefixed with `Haxe`:

 ### Haxe: Initialize VS Code Project...